 Want to "see" your design before you order?

 Our 3D Design service provides you with a 3-dimensional image of your space.
 The image will show how your area will be shaded at different times of the day.
 The service is $300 and includes up to 3 design revisions.

 Step 2: Measure

-Now that you have an amazing design for your new shade sails, it's time to take measurements so that you can order your sails!
+Now that we've come up with an amazing design for your new shade sails, it's time to take measurements so that we can make your sails!

 Before we take measurements, it's important to place all of your attachment points first.
 Since our sails are custom made, the measurements need to be exact.